-The mission of Horizons at Brunswick is to help Federal Free/Reduced-Price lunch eligible Greenwich public school students improve their educational outcomes by providing academic and swimming instruction, enrichment opportunities, mentoring, and guidance in a nurturing community of dedicated professionals and volunteers.
+The mission of Horizons at Brunswick is to help Greenwich public school students from under-resourced communities improve their educational outcomes by providing academic and swimming instruction, enrichment opportunities, mentoring, and guidance in a nurturing community of dedicated professionals and volunteers.

-Simply put by Head of School Tom Philip, “Good for the sake of good” is why Brunswick has embarked on providing summer enrichment opportunities for financially under-served students, to enhance their chances for success.
+Simply put by Head of School Tom Philip, “Good for the sake of good” is why Brunswick has embarked on providing summer enrichment opportunities for these students, to enhance their chances for success.